marcoalopez/GrainSizeTools/DOCS/FAQ.md

   https://doi.org/10.6084/m9.figshare.1383130.v15 (Note the termination *.v15*)

-  To know what termination to use, go to the script repository at https://figshare.com/articles/GrainSizeTools_script/1383130 , find the version you used in your study, and then click on "Cite" to obtain the full citation.
-In any event, we
+  To get the specific doi link, go to the script repository at https://figshare.com/articles/GrainSizeTools_script/1383130 , find the version you used in your study, and then click on "Cite" to obtain the full citation.

 ***Does the script work with Python 2.7.x and 3.x versions?
 Which version do I choose?***
 Despite both Python versions are not fully compatible, *GrainSizeTools script* has been written to run on both.
 As a rule of thumb, if you do not have previous experience with the Python language go with 3.x versions, which is the present and future of the language.
-Python 2.7.x versions are still maintained for legacy reasons and they are widely used, but keep in mind that their support [will be discontinued in 2020](https://pythonclock.org/).
+Python 2.7.x versions are still maintained for legacy reasons, but keep in mind that their support [will be discontinued in 2020](https://pythonclock.org/).
 Also note that since version 1.3, the script is only tested by the maintainer using Python 3.

 ***I get the results but not the plots when using the Spyder IDE***
 This issue is produced because the size of the figures returned by the script are too large to show them inside the console using the **inline** mode.
 To fix this go to the Spyder menu bar and in  ```Tools>Preferences>IPython console>Graphics``` find *Graphics backend* and select *Automatic*.